kowi1/QtOpenCVLab/README.md

    - MinGW was used for this project.

-## MinGW OpenCV 2.4.13 binaries can downloaded at
+## MinGW OpenCV 2.4.13 library binaries can downloaded at

   https://drive.google.com/open?id=1JXeEQ6K6JvjuNNBU_ZqynzNbwSsq9DCF.